Spreadsheet Models for Managers

 =SUM($A$1:$D$4)^2 (2)

-The additional complexity relates to how the references behave when you copy a cell's formula onto another cell, or when you fill that formula across a range of cells.
+The additional complexity relates to how the references behave when you copy a cell’s formula onto another cell, or when you fill that formula across a range of cells.
 The dollar signs control the behavior of the reference when you undertake the operations of cut/copy/paste and fill.
-You can think of the dollar signs as instructions to Excel's paster and filler.
-They have nothing at all to do with how a cell with that formula computes its value.
+You can think of the dollar signs as instructions to Excel’s paster and filler.
+They have nothing at all to do with how a cell computes its value.

 Well, then, what do the dollar signs do?
 Simply put, they tell Excel how to modify the formula when you paste or fill.
-Here's the story:.
+Here’s the story:

 A reference, like A1, has two parts.
-The alphabetic part, A, is the column component.
-The numeric part, the 1, is the row component.
+The alphabetic part is the column component.
+The numeric part is the row component.
+In the case of A1, the alphabetic part is A, and the numeric part is 1.
 Each part can have a dollar sign prefix.
-The four possibilities are given in the table below, which specifies the behavior of the reference component when it's pasted or filled.

 Reference Column Row